Accounting & Finance

 How mortgage brokers are remunerated goes a long way to explaining their practices (it certainly did before the financial crisis).

-In this light, how can we be sure that they will act in our best interests rather than their own?
+In this light, how can we be sure they will act in our best interests rather than their own?

 Property Investors